zimmstudios/interview-test-app/README.md

 Fork this git project into your own Github account.
 Clone the forked copy to your development machine.

 #### Insert your API Key
-Put your API Key into two files:
+Put your API Key into the necessary properties file:

 >
-	src/main/resources/environment.properties
 	src/test/resources/environment.properties

-There is already a placeholder for it in each file:
+There is already a placeholder for it:
 >
 	apiKey=yourApiKeyHere

 #### Write Some Code!

-Several failing unit tests can be found in the file
+A few of our unit tests have found bugs or incomplete code and are failing.
+You can see the tests in the file:
 >
-	interview-test-app/src/test/java/com/ainq/chpl/FailingUnitTests.java
+	src/test/java/com/ainq/chpl/FailingUnitTests.java

 You'll need to update ChplApiWrapper.java in such a way that all of the failing unit tests pass.
-Comments are included in the code.
+The existing failing unit tests *should not* need to be changed, and they should all pass once your ChplApiWrapper updates are complete.
 Feel free to add other unit tests or make any changes you feel would improve this code.

 Commit and push whatever code you've written to your Github fork of this project.
 Be prepared to discuss your solution.
 What design pattern did you see being used in the ChplApiWrapper?